-We are recruiting for student callers to work on our Summer 2021 Telephone Fundraising campaign.
+We are currently recruiting for student callers to work on our Spring 2022 Telephone Fundraising campaign.
 This is a fantastic opportunity to join a friendly team in which you can build your skills, make a difference and gain fundraising experience.

 a team player?